 So what happens when you give up an old story that is not true?

 George Collins stated, “Some of my clients have described this experience as a death.
 Not a death of themselves, but a death of the old story in their mind that kept them doing the same thing over and over again.
 Even if it’s a death, it’s also a ‘dying’ into life, a dying into a better story and taking more positive steps.
 Once you realize that you are not your mind, you are not your story, you can begin to break from your story.
 Then you’ll finally have the possibility of relating intimately to a real person.”

 Behind the masks we so often to show to the world, isn’t that what we all, really want?
 Authentic connection with another human being.

 After Alan and Trish got home from dinner that night, he thought about the conversation.
 He made a choice to give up the story about gazing at women and objectifying them being part of what made him a man.
 Alan felt vulnerable doing this.
-A part of who he believed himself to be had died.
+A part of who he believed himself to be had died when he started this sex addiction recovery process.
 But he got much more in return.
 He was more vulnerable and open with Trish than he’d ever been.
 And when they made love that night, it was the best experience of his life.

 Maybe it’s time to take a look and see if any of your stories are in the way of making a real connection with another, and giving and receiving real love.
 Maybe it’s time to give up a story.

 If you’re ready to give up your story, reach out to us at Neulia Compulsion Solutions to change your life through sex addiction recovery.